The One Where Monica Redesigns Her Bathroom

 Check, for example, this chrome, bevelled ceiling light, which looks like you pinched it right out of the Waldorf Astoria.
-Pair it with this Imperial Empire Wall Light - so imperial they named it twice - and give yourself centre-stage with this classically art deco-shaped hexagonal wall mirror.
+Pair it with this Bathroom Origins Crystal Wall Light - and give yourself centre-stage with this classically art deco-shaped hexagonal wall mirror.

 There's always another winter around the corner.
 If there's one place you want to feel toasty and relaxed, it's the bathroom.
 The tropical look has been on the ascendant in recent years, and it gives the boho style a sun-bleached, paradisal makeover.
 Sort of like Monica in The One in Barbados, only without the cultural appropriation.

 If it weren't for the velvet upholstery, Courtney Cox's real-life bathroom would have a soupçon of a farmhouse about it.
-Her customized pendant lamps and ebonized wood finish embrace the rustic feel of upcycled ironmongery and cast-off wood.
+Her customized pendant lamps and ebonised wood finish embrace the rustic feel of up-cycled ironmongery and cast-off wood.
 The look is brought to completion by the beam-like plank finish.

-For Monica Geller's farmhouse style bathroom, we've opted for a free-standing cast iron bath, normcore toilet, and cosy mid-century style fittings.
+For Monica Geller's farmhouse style bathroom, we've opted for a free-standing cast iron bath from Burlington, norm core toilet, and cosy mid-century style fittings.
 After all, if your French doors don't open up onto a Malibu beach (like Cox's), you'll probably want to avoid black for an airy, rural look.